webdriverio-community/wdio-chromedriver-service/README.md

 }
 ```

-You can simple do it by:
+You can do it by:

 ```bash
 npm install wdio-chromedriver-service --save-dev
 ```

-__Note:__ You have to install [chromedriver](https://www.npmjs.com/package/chromedriver)  separately, as it's a peerDependency of this project, and you're free to choose what version to use.
+__Note:__ You have to install [chromedriver](https://www.npmjs.com/package/chromedriver) separately, as it's a peerDependency of this project, and you're free to choose which version to use.
 Depending of which version of Chrome you have installed on your system you should install the same version of `chromedriver`.
 Install it using:

 ```bash
 npm install chromedriver --save-dev